jaspector

 Orange County requires building permits for typical construction projects including new dwellings, additions, accessory structures, and trade work.
 The county checklist expressly requires zoning permits for new construction, additions, decks, porches, and similar work.
 Trade permits may be required separately if trade contractors are not identified on the building permit application.

-Typical processing time is No countywide turnaround guarantee is publicly posted.
+Building permit processing times in unincorporated Orange County, VA typically run No countywide turnaround guarantee is publicly posted.
 The Virginia Construction Code requires review within a reasonable time and issuance as soon as practicable if the application complies..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Orange County, VA.
 The following work is generally exempt: One-story detached accessory structures not greater than 256 square feet; Tents or air-supported structures of 900 square feet or less with occupant load of 50 or less; Fences of any height unless needed for pedestrian safety or used as a pool barrier; Concrete or masonry walls not over six feet high; Retaining walls supporting less than three feet of unbalanced fill and not impounding hazardous liquids or surcharges; Pools not greater than 150 square feet and less than 24 inches deep; Replacement of same-capacity aboveground LP-gas containers in the same location by the serving gas supplier; Flagpoles 30 feet or less; Temporary ramps serving certain dwelling units where entrance height is no more than 30 inches above grade; Ordinary repairs as listed in the Virginia Construction Code, including like-for-like window and door replacements, fixture replacements, certain non-gas and non-oil appliance replacements, limited roofing and roof-deck replacement, cabinetry, trim, paint, and wallpaper; Farm buildings and structures used for qualifying farm purposes are exempt from USBC regulation, but properties in floodplain or mudslide-prone locations may still be regulated.
 Note: Exempt from building permit does not mean exempt from zoning, floodplain, or other land-use requirements.
 Confirm with Orange County Development Services before proceeding.
+When in doubt, confirm with the local building department before starting work.